Kiss Land: Critical reception

 Kiss Land was met with generally positive reviews.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 65, based on 31 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 65, based on 31 reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 6.5 out of 10, based on their assessment of the critical consensus.

 Chris Payne of Billboard stated, "Blissfully hi-fi headphone candy that's not far from the Weeknd's mixtape trilogy, but with an added flair for the dramatic".
 In a review from Clash, Grant Brydon noted that "Rather than upgrading to studio album status by hiring an all-star cast of contributors, Kiss Land sticks to the familiar formula of 10 tracks, as per the mixtapes, with a single guest appearance from previous collaborator Drake.
 Tesfaye hasn't turned to gimmicks for Kiss Land.
 Instead, he's managed to transcend his previous efforts via the scaling up the sonics and simply maintaining the quality of this excellent record".
 In a more critical review, Anupa Mistry of Spin saying that "Kiss Land plays like a more considered, better-mastered continuation of Echoes of Silence, not anything dramatically different.
 And in that way, the dude from Toronto who created a shift is saying that he'll shift again only when he's ready".
 Andy Kellman of AllMusic said, "Kiss Land is more personal, more human, and will draw his fans closer to him.
 The slightly wider vocal range and additional expressiveness don't hurt his cause.
 For those who aren't as easily drawn into Tesfaye's world, this will seem roughly as insufferable and as bleakly aimless as the earlier material".